MetOffice/lfric_core/documentation/source/how_to_contribute/coding_standards/fortran_coding_standards.rst

     modifying only a subset of the field.
 Therefore, kernel output arguments need always to have intent(inout) and not intent(out).
 To understand the true intent, examine the kernel metadata.
-* PSyclone must be able to access field declaration for fields being passed into an invoke.
-Therefore do not pass fields obtained from modules or from function calls.
-Rather, declare a field pointer of the correct type, point it to your module field or function call, then pass the field pointer.

 PSyclone and psykal-lite code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^